- BirdDog NDI encoder-originate streams do not synchronise on OBS unless Low Latency Mode is selected.

 Of course Wuhan happened and now _everything_ is live streamed.
 Enter NDI and specifically BirdDog, an Australian company (mmm de ja vu/Blackmagic Design) that produces very affordable IP video encoders.
 Seriously, on paper these things RAWK.
 They’re affordable, they take POE (Power over Ethernet), they’re IP based, they accept any video signal up to 4K, they support PTZ cameras and most excitingly they can output 12V DC @ roughly 15W.
 This is better than what I was looking for.

-BirdDog NDI encoders are in very short supply currently, but by scrounging around on the web I was able to acquire encoders necessary to perform an upcoming shoot.
+BirdDog NDI encoders are in very short supply currently (Nov 2020 -> March 2021), but by scrounging around on the web I was able to acquire encoders necessary to perform an upcoming shoot.
 I landed up buying a combination of new and used encoders from 4 different vendors from all over the world.

 The BirdDog Flex 4K encoders are really small and fit beautifully on top of my go-to live streaming cameras, namely the Panasonic FZ2500.
 I suspected that the encoder’s DC output would be good enough to power the camera, and I was right.
-One ethernet cable with POE (52V) is sufficient to drive both the encoder, camera and comms… so cool.
+One ethernet cable with POE (52V) is sufficient to drive both the encoder, camera and comms… this is SO COOL.

 A ton of testing was undertaken and things were looking really good.
 Pictured above is a 24-port Mikrotik Router+Switch, with auto passive and active POE on every ethernet port.
 Attached are some cameras.
 An OBS instance, off-screen, is ingesting the feeds and compositing them into a single frame, which is then being output to a BirdDog Mini in decoder mode and being displayed on the monitor.